The Kip ETF 20: The 20 Best Cheap ETFs You Can Buy

 Fidelity MSCI Industrials Index

-The fund currently emphasizes giants such as Boeing (BA), 3M (MMM) and Honeywell (HON).
+The fund currently emphasizes giants such as Boeing (BA), Union Pacific (UNP) and 3M (MMM).
 These firms generate much of their sales overseas and would benefit from strong economic growth abroad and a weaker U.S. dollar, which also makes profits earned in foreign currencies worth more when converted to greenbacks.

 About one-third of FIDU consists of small and midsize stocks.
 Smaller companies provide more exposure to sub-industries - such as electrical equipment, construction and engineering - and that adds to the fund's diversification.
 The fund's annual expense ratio of 0.08% is lower than that of any other industrials ETF.